-Important Message About What You Pay for Vaccines - - Some vaccines are considered medical benefits.
+Important Message About What You Pay for Vaccines - Some vaccines are considered medical benefits.
 Other vaccines are considered Part D drugs.
-You can find these vaccines listed in the plan's "Drug List".
+You can find these vaccines listed in the plan's

+Chapter 6 What you pay for your Part D prescription drugs

+"Drug List".
 Our plan covers most adult Part D vaccines at no cost to you.
 Refer to your plan's "Drug List" or contact Customer Service for coverage and cost-sharing details about specific vaccines.